JuliaML/MLDataPattern.jl/docs/documentation/dataview.rst

     [0.226582,0.933372,0.505208,0.0443222,0.812814]
     [0.504629,0.522172,0.0997825,0.722906,0.245457]

+   julia> ov = obsview(X, ObsDim.First()); # same as above but type-stable

 Similarly, we can also call :func:`obsview` with our toy vector ``y``.
 Recall that a ``Vector`` is just an ``Array`` with only one dimension.
-This will demonstrate how an :class:`ObsView` handles data container that are already in a vector-like form.
+This example will help demonstrate how an :class:`ObsView` handles data container that are already in a vector-like form.

 .. code-block:: jlcon